A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems

 depicted graphically in in Fig. 1 as system $\Sigma$.
-Throughout, we assume that $x$ and $y$ evolve on $X$ and $Y$, which are smooth, connected Riemannian manifolds without boundary (see Remark \ref{choice_of_setting} for an explanation of the choice of setting).
-We call \eqref{inner_general} the ``inner loop'' and \eqref{outer_general} the ``outer loop''.
+We assume that $x$ and $y$ evolve on $X$ and $Y$, which are smooth, connected, complete Riemannian manifolds without boundary (see Remark \ref{choice_of_setting} for an explanation of the choice of setting).

 Cascades appear in many interesting and important physical systems.
-For example, many underactuated mechanical systems can be rendered as a cascade after a feedback transformation \cite{Olfati2000}, and cascade structures appear often in robotic systems, either intrinsically \cite{Murray1997} or after control design \cite{Lee2010}.
-A long research tradition has studied the implications of cascaded structure to simplify analysis and aid in control \cite{Sepulchre2012,Jankovic1996,Kokotovic2001}.
+Many underactuated mechanical systems can be rendered as a cascade after a feedback transformation \cite{Olfati2000}, and cascades arise often in robotic systems, either intrinsically or after control design \cite{Lee2010}.
+A long research tradition has studied the implications of cascade structure to simplify analysis and aid design \cite{Kokotovic2001} .
 This compositional approach is motivated by the observation that control design for a subsystem is typically easier, due to e.g. lower dimensionality, lower relative degree, or full actuation.
-The primary difficulty that arises is to ensure that the full system combining these subsystems achieves the desired behavior, since only \textit{local} (as opposed to \textit{global}) asymptotic stability is preserved under cascades for general nonlinear systems \cite{Sepulchre2012}.
+However, one must ensure that the recombined system achieves the desired behavior, since only \textit{local} asymptotic stability is preserved under cascades for general nonlinear systems \cite{Sepulchre1997}.